ACTE Member Awards

 commitment to their students and dedication to the improvement of CTE in their

 institutions and communities.
-Members employed as full-time classroom/laboratory CTE teachers at the secondary school level are eligible recipients of this award.
+Members employed as full-time classroom/laboratory CTE teachers at the middle/secondary school level are eligible recipients of this award.

 ACTE Career Guidance Award (sponsored by Kuder)